Designing templates

 This section is about designing templates for the various data types.
-For the design of administrative metadata templates, see chapter Administrative metadata.
+For administrative metadata templates, see Administrative metadata.

 Data curators will rarely make use of all elements available in a metadata standard.
 Many of the available elements may not be relevant in the context of a specific organization.
 Metadata templates provide a solution to define and tailor subsets of metadata elements available in a standard.